neftjs/neft/index.coffee.md

 		for key, value of obj when hasOwnProp.call obj, key sourceValue = source[key]

-			if value and typeof value is 'object' and sourceValue and typeof sourceValue is 'object' mergeDeep sourceValue, value
+			if value and typeof value is 'object' and not isArray(value) and sourceValue and typeof sourceValue is 'object' and not isArray(sourceValue) mergeDeep sourceValue, value
 				continue